Best Practices for Using Typology Rules in Adobe Campaign

 Dan Spigarolo, Senior Campaign Services Consultant

 As companies scale their marketing automation system in Adobe Campaign one of the most commonly faced challenges is maintaining a unique customer journey, while avoiding over-exposing customers to too many emails which can lead to customers ignoring emails, Email Service Providers filtering out companies emails as spam and a higher unsubscription rate among customers and prospects.
-By using the typology rules in Adobe Campaign your organisation can more easily maintain customised business rules or, global suppression rules, to control what your customers see and how frequently they see it, eliminating the risk of over-emailing and improving your overall deliverability.
+By using the typology rules in Adobe Campaign your organization can more easily maintain customized business rules or, global suppression rules, to control what your customers see and how frequently they see it, eliminating the risk of over-emailing and improving your overall deliverability.

 What Exactly are Typologies?

-Simply put, typologies are centralised business rules defined and applied to campaign populations.
+Simply put, typologies are centralized business rules defined and applied to campaign populations.
 They allow marketers to more efficiently control campaign messaging to customers by eliminating the need to apply exclusions or commonly used rules to each and every campaign.
 This ensures that you are consistently targeting the right people at the right time, in accordance with your company’s communication policies.
 A recipient who matches the selection criteria set in a typology will be removed from the delivery.
 Adobe also includes reporting functionality allowing a business to monitor how much of the population are being held out based on these rules and adjust their marketing plan and business rules accordingly.

 Types of Typology Rules: